Prosciutto crisps baked in the oven are a great high-protein snack chip. They’re delicious crumbled over pasta, salads

 - Munch on oven-roasted prosciutto as a snack (they might be even better than bacon-flavored potato chips).

 - Crumble prosciutto crisps over pasta, (especially on classic carbonara or cacio e pepe) or mashed potatoes.

-- Add to the crisps to soups and salads.
+- Add to the crisps to soups and all kinds of salads.

 - 12 pieces thin-sliced prosciutto